PTSD

 • Overwhelming shame or guilt

-Treating PTSD is a challenging process, but it can be done.
+Treating PTSD is challenging process, but it can be done.
 Perhaps one of the most critical first steps in treating PTSD is the establishment of trust.
 We understand how difficult it is to live with trauma and how challenging it can be just reaching out for help.
 Just the idea of talking about the trauma can feel like you might explode from the emotional intensity.
-Before you will be able to fully begin working through deep-rooted trauma; you must trust that we are here to help, that we will be your guide through the process, and that we will protect you as you go through this journey.
+Before you will be able to fully begin working with us, you must trust that we are here to help, that we will be your guide through the process, and that we will protect you as you go through this journey.
+Once trust is established, there are various techniques that can be used to treat PTSD.
+Most methods involve some form of memory re-processing designed to essentially “disconnect” the intense emotional fear from the memory of the event in question.
+For many, medications may be necessary to help facilitate this process.
+In more advanced cases treatments such as Transcranial Magnetic Stimulation can also be effective in treating PTSD in conjunction with therapy.